Carpal tunnel syndrome

 Diagnosis and treatment of carpal tunnel syndrome

-The diagnosis of carpal tunnel syndrome primarily consists of a medical history and a physical examination of the patient's joint by an orthopedic specialist or hand surgeon, as well as tests such as ultrasound and electromyography (EMG of the median nerve), which measures muscle function and conduction in peripheral nerves.
+The diagnosis of carpal tunnel syndrome primarily consists of a medical history and a physical examination of the patient's joint performed by an orthopedic specialist in Lublin or a hand surgeon, as well as tests such as ultrasound and electromyography (EMG of the median nerve), which measures muscle function and conduction in peripheral nerves.
 All tests can be performed at the Luxmed Medical Center.

 The therapy uses Super Inductive SIS Stimulation and physiotherapy (available at the CM Luxmed facility, ul.
 Zwycięska 6A).